 Most cubic zirconia is produced in China and Thailand, but in recent years, questions have surfaced as to the conditions of factory workers.
 If you want to be an ethical consumer, make sure to research where your cubic zirconia was produced.

-Lab diamond alternatives are defined as stones created in a lab and aren’t made solely of carbon crystals, as natural mined diamonds and lab grown diamonds are.
-Lab diamond alternatives are also commonly known as diamond simulants and include synthetic moissanite and Nexus Diamond™ alternatives.
+Diamond simulants are defined as stones created in a lab and aren’t made solely of carbon crystals, as natural mined diamonds and lab diamonds are.
+Lab created diamond simulants are also known as diamond alternatives and include synthetic moissanite and Nexus Diamond™ alternatives.

 Diamond simulants are created in a lab in order to manipulate the characteristics and seek to emulate the colorless, flawless, and durable nature of a perfect diamond.